pryv/config-template-pryv.io/pryv.io/cluster/INSTALL-cluster.md

     $ dig NS ${DOMAIN}

 Normally, your NS records should resolve to the names you gave to the Register server you intend to set up.
-Please check that your A records exist and point to the same machine.
+Please check that the A records of the returned NS entries exist and point to the same machine.

 ### Run